10 Things in Your Home Linked to Climate Change

 An increase in temperatures could melt your appetite for chocolate.
 More than half of the world’s chocolate production is sourced in West African countries like Ghana, where they are facing extreme drought, erratic weather and flooding.
 As the temperature rises and creates more potential for crop failures, farmers could face a halt in their cocoa production and a lack of chocolate on our shelves.
 Source: Scientific American

 Learn how you can have your chocolate and make lives better at the same time.
-Purchase ethically-sourced chocolate that supports farmers from CRS Ethical Trade.
+Purchase ethically-sourced chocolate that supports farmers.

 If you increase the temperature of your house, your home will be warm and cozy.
 But a boosted temperature over most land surfaces can lead to drought.
 Rising temperatures could also mean a rise in sea levels with increased intensity of storms including cyclones and hurricanes, higher wind speeds, and wetter monsoon seasons.
 With the potential for more natural disasters, more households on coastlines could be at risk for destruction.
 Source: NASA